beweonline/moesspruino/README.md

 status
 ------
 - [x] moesspruino binaries run on personal win10 win7 installations
-- [ ] web-serial may not be working properly in school networks
+- [ ] web-serial may not be working properly on every machine
+      confirm compatibility of your machine with [google's web serial demo](https://googlechromelabs.github.io/serial-terminal/)
+      teratermESP8266 is provided as temporary workaround

 online access
 -------------